To provide and support the technological framework necessary to advance the mission of the university.

 - Intel i5 processor or better, or an AMD processor from the last 3 years

-- iMac or MacBook (Pro or Air) from within the last three years
+- iMac or MacBook (Pro or Air/standard) from within the last three years

 Chromebooks and tablets alone typically are not sufficient for academic work.

 Students receive printing credit each term that can be used on a high quality color laser printer in the library.
 You are welcome to bring a printer from home, but many students enjoy using their library print quota rather than buying their own printer ink.